-Let’s go to the Southern edge of the province to hike up one of the most emblematic peaks – Benicadell.
-Even though there’s quite a lot of elevation gain, the ascent is relatively easy and it is worth it since the views from the top are incredible.
+Let’s go to the Southern edge of Valencia to hike up one of the most emblematic peaks – el Benicadell.
+This is also a summit that has the most mountainous feel to it in the entire province.

 We’ll meet in Valencia in the parking lot on av.
 Aragón in front of Mestalla stadium and drive to Beniatjar.
 Once there, we’ll have a cup of coffee on a terrace of a bar before starting the hike.
 After the first steep part, the ascent becomes very gradual, zigzagging along the Western face of the mountain along the single track trails.
 The very last 100m require some scrambling, but going till the end is optional (the part on the photo above is easily reachable).
 Once at the peak, we will have lunch there.
 After lunch we will go back, along slightly different route.
 Finally, we’ll have a drink on a terrace in the village and return to Valencia.

 Sierra del Benicadell, a natural border that separates Valencian region of La Vall d’Albaida and Alicante’s del Comtat, extends as a continuation of the Serra de Agullent from the port of Albaida to the imposing walls of its summit that reaches the 1,104 meters above sea level, acting as a condenser of the humid winds from the north, increasing resources thus differentiating the two aspects of the sierra: the sunny and the shady, declared at the beginning 2006 as a protected landscape.

 The slope that affects us is characterized by being cold, humid and with pine forests where it is easy to find morning fogs or see the clouds hooked on their ridges.
 Limestone walls molded by the water that give rise to ravines like its own Benicadell through which part of the route runs

 or the so-called del Fuster, on the other side from the forest house of les Planisses.